The Surprising Benefits of Regenerative Farming Practices

 Turning Weeds into Plenty: The Regenerative Approach

 The weeds, it turns out, were an important part of the system.
 They provided cover for the soil, preventing erosion and offering nutrients as they decomposed.
-Also, many weeds like dandelions and clover helped to fix nitrogen in the soil, which is beneficial for the plants I wanted to grow.
+Additionally, many weeds like dandelions and clover helped to fix nitrogen in the soil, which is beneficial for the plants I wanted to grow.

-The Results: A Enduring, Productive Lawn
+The Results: A Sustainable, Productive Lawn

 For those eager to set out on this vistas, here are some practical steps: